 Andrea pulled the stun gun out of her pocket and used it on the wolves that lunged at her.
 With three of them backed off, she was able to run to her sister’s side.
 Andrea used her foot to knock the lead wolf unbalanced as it stood on its hind legs with its forepaws pressing down on the backpack in Janet’s hands.
 Janet pushed the beast off and clambered to her feet as Andrea kept it backed off with her pack.
 They heard a yell and turned to see Ethan rushing towards them with a big tree branch, swinging it like a bat, clearing a swath to the car.

 Ethan stood guard, swinging the tree branch as the women dove into the car.
 He was climbing in when one sank its fangs into his ankle and tried to pull him back out of the vehicle.
 He let out a startled yell and grunted in pain, trying unsuccessfully to shake the beast off.
 Andrea leaned over the back seat, took aim with Ethan’s gun and shot the wolf between the eyes.
 Ethan wrenched his ankle free and fell into the car.
 Janet reached back, pulled his door closed and then anxiously peered over the seat at his leg.

 “That thing really did a number on your ankle.
-You’ve got a gash on your ankle.”
+It left a big gash.”